DanMad/responsive-image-generator/README.md

 Once you've successfully completed the [Installation](https://github.com/DanMad/responsive-image-generator#installation) instructions, saving your documents will call the Responsive Image Generator.
 If a document's layers contain asset names, then the Responsive Image Generator's dialog will appear.

 **Note:** The Responsive Image Generator is designed to extend Photoshop's _Generate Image Assets_ feature.
-Ensure that it's toggled on by checking `File > Generate > Image Assets`, before saving each document you plan to generate responsive image snippets from.
+Ensure that it's toggled on by checking `File > Generate > Image Assets` before saving each document you plan to generate responsive image snippets from.

 ### Examples